 Goat Mountain is a picturesque hike that starts from the top of the Grouse Mountain Ski Resort.
-On a sunny, clear day, the top of Goat Mountain can offer views of Vancouver and even as far away as Mt.
-Baker, Vancouver Island, and some of the mountain ranges in Garibaldi Provincial Park near Squamish.
+On a sunny, clear day, the top of Goat Mountain can offer views of Vancouver and even as far away as Mount Baker, Vancouver Island, and some of the mountain ranges in Garibaldi Provincial Park near Squamish.

 From the top of the Grouse Mountain Skyride, follow the paved path, going left towards the Peak chairlift, the highest ski run that is visible in the distance.
 The paved path will pass the logging show area and grizzly bear pen before becoming a gravel pathway.
-Veer to the left as the path begins to gradually ascend, with a rocky mountain side on the right and a cliff with a view down towards the Capilano Watershed on the left.
+Veer to the left as the path begins to gradually ascend, with a rocky mountainside on the right and a cliff with a view down towards the Capilano Watershed on the left.

-After walking for 15 minutes, you arrive at a wooden sign in board that has trail maps of the area.
+After walking for 15 minutes, you arrive at a wooden sign on a board that has trail maps of the area.
 Continue past the sign and up the steep rocky slope as the trail goes through a few short switchbacks before reaching the Dam Mountain junction.
 At the sign, go right towards Goat Mountain and continue walking along the trail as it levels slightly.
 As you continue your hike, look to your right at the scenic view of the mountains and the occasional glimpse of Kennedy Lake below.

 The trail eventually arrives at another sign, which points to the right in the direction of Goat Mountain.
 Walk down the hill and a few minutes later, you arrive at yet another junction.
 Go straight, following the clearly marked route.
 On your left, the jagged peak of Crown Mountain stands high above while up ahead you begin to see the rounded shape of Goat Mountain.